web_0347.jpg

 As you investigate 2L summer opportunities, take particular note of organizations that offer fellowships or are willing to sponsor fellowship candidates.
 Consider establishing a relationship with one of those organizations by spending all or part of your summer interning there.
 If you are interested in organizations where you have not worked, get in touch with them.
 Be aware that some larger organizations, which regularly sponsor candidates for the national project-based fellowships, solicit resumes and interview potential candidates during the summer, often establishing deadlines to apply for sponsorship early in the summer.

 A great first step is to talk with people who are familiar with fellowship programs, both project-based fellowships and organization-based fellowships.
 These resources can include current and former fellows, faculty members, alumni working in the area of law or at organizations that interest you, and YLS fellowship administrators.
-Consider making an appointment with CDO’s Public Interest Director Norma D’Apolito to discuss your path to securing a fellowship and a host organization.
+Consider making an appointment with CDO’s Public Interest & Fellowship Director Norma D’Apolito to discuss your path to securing a fellowship and a host organization.
 Below are several resources to help you in your search; you should regularly check these sites for newly announced fellowships.

 CDO’s Career Management System (CMS)

 CDO’s Public Interest Newsletters (PIN) – a weekly email sent to all students that shares information about public interest internships, fellowships, events and permanent career opportunities.
+Each PIN contains a list of newly announced fellowships and government honors programs.

 The Courtyard – we encourage you to join The Courtyard to connect with alumni and former fellows that have worked or are currently working at the host organizations that interest you.